openshift/origin/docs/cluster_up_down.md

 1. Install Docker with your platform's package manager.
 2. Configure the Docker daemon with an insecure registry parameter of `172.30.0.0/16`
-   - In RHEL and Fedora, edit the `/etc/sysconfig/docker` file and add or uncomment the following line:
+   - In RHEL and Fedora<26, edit the `/etc/sysconfig/docker` file and add or uncomment the following line:
      ```
      INSECURE_REGISTRY='--insecure-registry 172.30.0.0/16'
      ```